colobot/colobot/INSTALL.md

  * PhysFS
  * oggenc (to generate music files)

-On Ubuntu (and probably any other Debian-based system) you can use the following commands.
+To build colobot in Ubuntu (and probably any other Debian-based system), run your favorite shell and use the following commands.

-The apt-get update is optional but recommended to use before install packages:
+The apt-get update is optional but recommended to use before install packages
 ```
   $ sudo apt-get update
 ```

-Use the following command to install all required packages:
+The following command is install all required packages:
 ```
   $ sudo apt-get install --no-install-recommends build-essential cmake libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev libsndfile1-dev libvorbis-dev libogg-dev libpng-dev libglew-dev libopenal-dev libboost-dev libboost-system-dev libboost-filesystem-dev libboost-regex-dev libphysfs-dev gettext git po4a vorbis-tools
 ```